KipCollo/Java-Revision/javaEE/web applications/Readme.md

 aren't widely supported due to complicated policy issues.
 The TRACE method is used as a debugging aid—it returns to the client the exact contents of its request.
 Finally, the OPTIONS method can be used to ask the server which methods it supports or what options are available for a particular resource on the server.

+The deployment descriptor (the web.xml file) includes the following configurations:
+1. A display-name element that specifies the name that tools use to identify the application.
+2. A set of filter elements that identify servlet filters contained in the application.
+3. A set of filter-mapping elements that identify which servlets will have their requests or responses filtered by the filters identified by the filter elements.
+A filter-mapping element can define more than one servlet mapping and more than one URL pattern for a particular filter.
+4. A set of servlet elements that identify all the servlet instances of the application.
+5. A set of servlet-mapping elements that map the servlets to URL patterns.
+More than oneURL pattern can be defined for a particular servlet.
+6. A set of error-page mappings that map exception types to an HTML page, so that the HTML page opens when an exception of that type is thrown by the application.

+## Java Web Application Architecture

+It uses three layers:-

+1. The presentation layer/user interface layer - Consists of HTML pages and JSPs.Typically, a web designer will work on the HTML stored in these pages to create look and feel of the user interface.
+2. The business rues layer - Uses servlets to control the flow of the application.These servlets can call other Java classes to store or retrieve data from database,and may forward results to a JSP or another servlet.A JavaBean is used to temporarily store and process data.
+3. The Data access - It works with data that's stored on the server's disk.Consist of classes that read and write data that's stored on sever's disk data,database,text files,binary files,XML files.

+`Model 1 Architecture` -With this architecture,a JSP is responsible for handling both request and response of application.The JSP interacts with Java classes and objects that represents the data of the business objects in application and provides method to do business processing.To save the data of business classes,the application maps the data to a database or files.

+The JSPs uses regular Java classes to store data of the application and do business processing of the application.

+Model 1 works for application with limited processing requirements,but not recommended for most applications.The JSPs become cluttered with scriplets and code becomes difficult to maintain.

+`Model 2 architecture (Model-View-Controller (MVC) pattern)`:- A pattern is standard approach used by programmers to solve common programming problems.One of the pattern is Model-View-Controller.
+Has three layers:- model,view and controller.

+Models defines the business layer of the application.Usually implemented by *JavaBeans*.
+Classes in these layer the data for business objects and provides methods that do business processing.

+View defines presentation layer of the application.MVC apps uses HTML documents or JSPs to present view to the browser.

+The Controller manages flow of the application,and this work is done by the servlets.

+A servlet reads any parameters available from request which comes from view.Then,if necessary,the servlet updates the model and saves it in data store.Finally, based on logic that's coded in servlet,the servlet forwards the model to one of several posible JSPs for presentation.
+Most applications need to map the data in the model to a data store but JavaBeans don't provide methods for storingg their own data.Instead, data classes like UserIo class provides those methods.That separates business logic from I/O operations.